ariabuckles/amorphous/README.md

 ```

 To initialize appState, you should set `appState` either as an instance property
-or in the constructor, just as you would with `state`:
+or in the constructor, as you would with `state`:

 ```javascript
 class App extends RootAppComponent {